On convergence of infinite matrix products with alternating factors from two sets of matrices: Path-Dependent Stabilizability

 We continue in the same way constructing for each $m=3,4,\ldots$ numbers

 and sets of matrices $B_{k_{m-1}+1},\ldots,B_{k_{m}}$ for which

-Let us show that for the obtained sequence of matrices $\{B_{n}\}$ for some $C>0$ and $\lambda\in(0,1)$, that do not depend on the sequences $\{A_{n}\}$ and $\{B_{n}\}$, the inequalities~\eqref{E:convergeE} are valid.
+Let us show that, for the obtained sequence of matrices $\{B_{n}\}$ for some $C>0$ and $\lambda\in(0,1)$, which do not depend on the sequences $\{A_{n}\}$ and $\{B_{n}\}$, inequalities~\eqref{E:convergeE} are valid.
 Fix a positive integer $n$ and specify for it a number $p=p(n)$ such that

 Such $p$ exists, since the sequence $\{k_{m}\}$ strictly increases by construction.
 We now represent the product $A_{n}B_{n}\cdots A_{1}B_{1}$ in the form

 where

 Then